-I joined the Department in 2018, having previously studied at the Universities of Zagreb (BA) and Warwick (PhD), and held a postdoctoral research fellowship at the University of Cambridge (Thole Research Fellow, Trinity Hall).
-I am a recepient of the Review of English Studies Essay Prize, and have been awarded research fellowships at the Bodleian Library, Oxford, and the Huntington Library, San Marino, CA.
+I joined the Department in 2018, having previously studied at the Universities of Zagreb (BA) and Warwick (PhD), held a postdoctoral fellowship at the University of Cambridge (Thole Research Fellow, Trinity Hall), and research fellowships at the Bodleian Library, Oxford, and the Huntington Library, San Marino, CA.

 I work mainly on English literary and intellectual history, 1500-1700, with wider interests in the history of poetics and hermeneutics in the Western tradition.

 My doctoral dissertation examined the place of the allegorical tradition in the literary and intellectual culture of late sixteenth- and seventeenth-century England, and I am now completing a monograph consolidating my research in this field, titled The Allegorical Heresy: Allegory and Modernity in English Literature and Poetics, 1500-1700.

 I also continue to be involved in projects that look at allegory and related subjects across disciplinary and periodisational divides.
 I organized Allegory Studies?
-(Warwick, 2013); co-organized, with Karen Lang and Peter Mack, Rethinking Allegory (Warburg Institute, 2015); curated Personification and Allegory: Selves and Signs, an online colloquy for Arcade (2019); and am currently editing Allegory Studies: Contemporary Perspectives, a volume collecting new work on the subject across a range of disciplines and specializations in the humanities and social sciences (under contract with Routledge for publication in 2019-20).
+(Warwick, 2013); co-organized, with Karen Lang and Peter Mack, Rethinking Allegory (Warburg Institute, 2015); curated Personification and Allegory: Selves and Signs (Arcade, 2019); and am currently editing Allegory Studies: Contemporary Perspectives, a volume collecting new work on the subject across a range of disciplines and specializations in the humanities and social sciences (Routledge, forthcoming c.2020).

 A new long-term project deals with developments in English poetics and literary criticism c.1600-60.
 This period remains a neglected and misunderstood episode in the history of English poetic thought, typically presented as a fallow interlude between the waning age of Sidney and the dawning age of Dryden; my project seeks to reverse this long-standing trend and recover what is in fact a moment of exceptional interest in the history of the subject.
 Among the first fruits of this research will be editions of three unpublished texts from this period: an essay on The Causes and Obiects of Delectation by Kenelm Digby, and two literary-critical fictions—The Ball and The Court of Astraea with the Arraignement of Romances—by Philip Kinder.